actionml/harness/nav-hinting.md

   - **numQueueEvents**: number of events stored in a user's journey.
 Older events are dropped once this limit is reached as newer ones are added.
 The default is 50 if omitted.
   - **decayFunction**: Must be one of `"click-order"`, `"click-time"`, `"half-life"`.
 The `"click-order"` and `"click-time"` functions needs no `"halfLifeDecayLambda"` parameters.
 The default is `"click-order"` if omitted.
   - **halfLifeDecayLambda**: optional , default is 1 if omitted.
 Defines how quickly in days the weight of the event is 0.5 via: ![](images/half-life-equation.png) This is only used if the decay function is `"half-life"`.
   - **num**: how many of the highest ranking hints to return.
-Optional, default = 10 if omitted.
+Optional, default = 1 if omitted.
-  - **updatesPerModelWrite**: how many conversions to process before the in-memory live model is saved to the DB.
-Any conversions between the last save and the current state of the Engine will be lost on shutdown (this is usually not a big problem.
-Pick a number here that is high for a high conversions per day site and low for a lower volume site. **Note**: User Journeys are saved as they happen and so are not lost, only conversions that affect the hinting model may be lost.
-If left as the default: 1, no conversions will be lost but this will slow the processing of conversions.
-Test to see if speed of conversion processing becomes a problem and adjust this setting accordingly, the higher the number the less often the hints table will be updated but less time will be spent persisting updates to the model.
-This only affect persistence, the in-memory version of the model is always updated for every conversion.

 # Training